 The flat rate scheme was introduced by HMRC to simplify VAT calculation for new and small businesses.
-VAT payable is calculated by multiplying the business' gross turnover by a fixed percentage, which is varied according to trade sector.
+VAT payable is calculated by multiplying the gross turnover of a business by a fixed percentage, which is varied according to trade sector.